eilishnewmark/news_classifier/README.md

 # News Classifier

 ### Plan
-- Extract a database (article text, section/tags) from The Guardian API
+- Extract a database (article text, section/tags) from The Guardian API and get vocab to load data
 - Train an EmbeddingBag classifier with linear output layer (Pytorch)
 TODO: output test data results to visualise in Tableau for evaluation
 TODO: make a validation data set to use during training for hyperparameter tuning